curl/everything-curl/libcurl/caches.md

 numbers, so if a subsequent connection attempt is made to a host for which libcurl has a cached ID or ticket, using that can greatly decrease the TLS handshake process and therefore the time needed until completion.

+## CA cert cache

+With some of the TLS backends curl supports (OpenSSL and Schannel), it builds a CA cert store cache in memory and keeps it there for subsequent transfers to use.
+This lets transfers skip unnecessary loading and parsing time that comes from loading and handling the sometimes rather big CA cert bundles.

+Since the CA cert bundle might be updated, the life-time of the cache is by default set to 24 hours so that long-running applications will flush the cache and reload the file at least once every day - to be able to load and use a new version of the store.

+Applications can change the CA cert cache timeout with the `CURLOPT_CA_CACHE_TIMEOUT` option in case this default is not good enough.